Course Handout - Memory Glossary

 Serial Reproduction: A memory test in which subjects are presented with

 test stimuli and required to reproduce them from memory after an interval.
+This

-whose output is used as the stimulus for the third subject, and so on.
+output is used as the stimulus for the third subject, and so on.

 Minimum Stimulus Current: The smallest continuous stimulation required to exceed the action potential threshold.